ECCC-MSC/open-data/faq/readme.md

 Please, note that these rates are indicative only and may change.

-For information about file sizes:
+Regarding file sizes:

     - 1 hour of volume scan for 1 radar without precipitation: ~ 4.5 Mb
     - 1 hour of volume scan for 1 radar with precipitation: ~ 13 Mb

+Please, note that the estimate above depends on meteorological conditions and is for reference purposes only.

 ## Can I have archived radar data?

 Environment and Climate Change Canada does not have on online service to retrieve archived data.
 The data retrieval service from our archive is under a cost recovery policy.
-We charge 99$/hour it takes, with a minimum of 99$, to retrieve/recreate the requested data.
-The data by itself is free.
+We charge 99$/hour, with a minimum charge of 99$, to retrieve/recreate the requested data.
+The data itself is free.

-It is available in both raw format (IRIS) or products in ASCII format.
+It is available in either raw format (IRIS) or products in ASCII format.
 You will find more information about our formats and products at the addresses:

 http://collaboration.cmc.ec.gc.ca/cmc/CMOI/produits/samples/radar/vscan/Formats_in_URP.pdf

 http://collaboration.cmc.ec.gc.ca/cmc/CMOI/produits/samples/radar/vscan/Radar_Products_Available_CMC_Mai_2015_external.pdf

-Typical archived data retrieval requests required between 2-4 hours to process.
+Typical archived data retrieval requests require between 2-4 hours to process.
 If interested, please complete the order form below and send it via e-mail using the address: ec.dps-client.ec@canada.ca